wpmetabox/docs/_docs/fields/datetime.md

 `inline` | Whether to display the date picker inline with the edit, e.g. do not require to click the input field to trigger the date picker? `true` or `false` (default).
 `timestamp` | Whether to save the date in the Unix timestamp format (but still display in human-readable format)? `true` or `false` (default).
 `js_options`| A combination of date picker and time picker options.
 See [date picker options](http://api.jqueryui.com/datepicker) and [time picker options](http://trentrichardson.com/examples/timepicker/).
+`save_format`| Custom PHP format for the datetime saved in the custom fields.
+See PHP's function [date()](http://php.net/manual/en/function.date.php) for the list of formats.

 ## Sample code